leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 canonical = "https://elogii.com/blog/how-to-optimize-beverage-delivery-in-2020/"
 categories = ["Delivery Management"] date = 2020-08-14T10:00:00Z
-description = "In this guide, you’ll take a look at how to optimize your drink delivery in 2020, from the first to the last mile.
-In fact, these techniques will allow you to improve your supply chain, cut costs, so more people buy your beverages.
-All thanks to optimization." image = "/blog/uploads/beverage-delivery.jpg" tags = ["Route Optimization", "Delivery Management Platform", "Delivery Logistics", "Food Delivery"] title = "How to Optimize Beverage Delivery (in 2020)"
+description = "Here’s how you can optimize your drink delivery in 2020, from your supply chain, through costs, to delivery.
+So your customers buy more beverages." image = "/blog/uploads/beverage-delivery.jpg" tags = ["Route Optimization", "Delivery Management Platform", "Delivery Logistics", "Food Delivery"] title = "How to Optimize Beverage Delivery (in 2020)"